Assessing hierarchies by their consistent segmentations: Introduction

-This paper considers segmentation of images, but all the results apply as well to partition of general data sets.
+This paper considers segmentation of images, but all the results apply as well to the partition of general data sets.
 The paper continues as follows.
 First, we describe terms and notations required for specifying the task (Section \ref{sec:preliminaries}).
-In Section \ref{sec:problemformulation}, we present our goal and discuss the notion of consistencies, that is central to this paper.
+In Section \ref{sec:problemformulation}, we present our goal and discuss the notion of consistencies, which is central to this paper.
 In Section \ref{sec:previouswork}, we review several related works.
-In Section \ref{sec:ourapproach}, we develop an indirect optimization approach that rely on the notion of co-optimality, and enables us to optimize certain quality measures.
-Section \ref{sec:Jaccard} provides particular optimization algorithms and the corresponding upper bounds, for Jaccard Index and for the different consistencies.
-The bounds are evaluated empirically in Section \ref{sec:experiments}, which also provides some typical hierarchy based segmentations.
+In Section \ref{sec:ourapproach}, we develop an indirect optimization approach that relies on the notion of co-optimality and enables us to optimize certain quality measures.
+Section \ref{sec:Jaccard} provides particular optimization algorithms and the corresponding upper bounds for the Jaccard index and the different consistencies.
+The bounds are evaluated empirically in Section \ref{sec:experiments}, which also provides some typical hierarchy-based segmentations.
 Finally, we conclude and suggest some extensions in Section \ref{sec:conclusions}.